 |£1,000 (pay off full balance by next payment date)||0||£0|

 Bottom Line: Customers can use the Marbles card, like other credit-builder cards, to improve their credit history over time.
 Stay within the credit limit, always pay on time, and work to increase the credit limit over £1,000.
-Due to higher-than-average interest rates of 33.8% APR, we recommend trying to pay down your full balance every month to avoid large interest charges.
+Due to higher-than-average interest rates of 33.8% APR, we recommend trying to pay down your full balance every month to avoid large interest charges and developing a persistent debt problem.